Monica Lewinsky And Bill Clinton Are Embroiled In Another Scandal

-As an intern and later employee of the White House Office of Legislative Affairs from 1995-1997, Lewinsky spent a good amount of time around then President Clinton.
+As an intern and later employee of the White House Office of Legislative Affairs from 1995 to 1997, Lewinsky spent a good amount of time around then President Clinton.
 During the time she worked at the White House, Lewinsky engaged in a sexual relationship with the president.
 Of course, this was before the #MeToo and #TimesUp movements when women were still blamed for the actions of more powerful men, so while Clinton was eventually impeached for engaging in sexual acts in the Oval Office, it was Lewinsky who shouldered most of the bad press.
-She was labeled a home-wrecker, a sl*t, and plenty of other unsavory and, frankly, unoriginal labels following the scandal while Clinton went on to write a book about his time in office and create a foundation in his name.
+She was labeled a homewrecker, among plenty of other unsavory and, frankly, unoriginal labels following the scandal, while Clinton went on to write a book about his time in office and create a foundation in his name.

 Fast-forward to a few years ago when Lewinsky penned an essay for Vanity Fair, addressing the very public affair, expressing her regret, and then sharing her own terrible experiences with cyber-bullying.
 She became a sort of champion for those who’ve been trolled or attacked online and she’s used her platform to campaign for kindness, serving as an ambassador for anti-bullying organizations and giving TED Talks.